GetJobber/library_version_analysis/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+## Updating Version Tag
+TODO when I next update, but...

+Also remember to update (maybe, we don't know why yet) the bundle_cache_key in circle-ci as per this PR: https://github.com/GetJobber/Jobber/pull/40468/files

 ## API Tokens
 ### Github
 Used to read dependabot alerts